Physician Assistant Studies Department

 - Annual support of Comic Relief’s “Red Nose Day” to end child poverty (see bottom photo below)

-Meet or exceed the national pass rate for first-time takers of the Physician Assistant National Certification Examination (PANCE).
+Meet or exceed the national first-time pass rate for the Physician Assistant National Certification Examination (PANCE).

 View the annual PANCE pass rates